Tyne and Wear Metro: Predecessor

 The present system uses much former railway infrastructure, mostly constructed between 1834 and 1882, one of the oldest parts being the Newcastle and North Shields Railway, which opened in 1839.
-During 1904, in response to tramway competition which was taking away passengers, the North Eastern Railway started electrifying parts of their local railway network north of the River Tyne with a 600 V DC third-rail system, forming one of the earliest suburban electric networks, known as the Tyneside Electrics.
-In 1938, the line south of the River Tyne between Newcastle and was also electrified.
+During 1904, in response to tramway competition, the North Eastern Railway started electrifying parts of their local railway network north of the River Tyne with a third-rail system, forming one of the earliest suburban electric networks, known as the Tyneside Electrics.
+In 1938, the line south of the Tyne between and was also electrified.

-Under British Rail in the 1960s, the decision was made to de-electrify the Tyneside Electrics network and convert it to diesel operation, owing to falling passenger numbers and the cost of renewing end-of-life electrical infrastructure and rolling stock.
-The Newcastle to South Shields line was de-electrified in 1963, followed by the North Tyneside routes, in 1967.
+Under British Rail in the 1960s, the decision was made to de-electrify the Tyneside network and convert it to diesel operation, owing to falling passenger numbers and the cost of renewing end-of-life electrical infrastructure and rolling stock.
+The Newcastle to South Shields line was de-electrified in 1963, followed by the North Tyneside routes in 1967.
 This was widely viewed as a backward step, as the diesel trains were slower than the electric trains they replaced.

 Planning and construction

-During the early 1970s, the poor local transport system was identified as one of the main factors holding back the region's economy, and in 1971 a study was commissioned by the recently created Tyneside Passenger Transport Authority (now known as Nexus) into how the transport system could be improved.
+During the early 1970s, the poor local transport system was identified as one of the main factors holding back the region's economy, and in 1971 a study was commissioned by the recently created Tyneside Passenger Transport Executive (now known as Nexus) into how the transport system could be improved.
 This study recommended reviving the badly run-down former Tyneside Electrics network by converting it into an electrified rapid transit system, which would include a new underground section to better serve the busy central areas of Newcastle and Gateshead, as it was felt that the existing rail network didn't serve these areas adequately.
 This new system was intended to be the core of a new integrated transport network, with buses acting as feeders to purpose-built transport interchanges.
 The plans were approved by the Tyneside Metropolitan Railway Act 1973 (c. xxxii), which was passed by Parliament in July.
 Around 70% of the funding for the scheme came from a central government grant, with the remainder coming from local sources.

 The Byker Viaduct was the first in Britain to be built using cantilevered concrete sections with joints glued with epoxy resin.